 Pack them in your picnic hamper as a snack or as a post picnic sweet treat instead of a complicated dessert.
 They are perfect with tea or coffee.

-These delicious tahini chocolate chip bites are quick and easy to make and can be easily adapted to be vegan and gluten-free.
+Much like our Cocoa Peanut Butter Fat Bombs, these delicious tahini chocolate chip bites are quick and easy to make and can be easily adapted to be vegan and gluten-free.
 You can also switch out ingredients to suit your taste.

 Many don’t realise Tahini is an excellent ingredient for sweet dishes – made with ground sesame seeds; it has all the flavour of nut butters without the worry of nut allergens.
 It also has a deep nutty flavour that works so well with natural sweeteners such as honey, maple syrup or agave.